Ralim/IronOS/Documentation/Menu.md

 7. Press both buttons at the same time to Save and Exit to the menu

 ### Calibrate Tip CJC
-This performs a Tip Cold Junction Calibration (CJC) ([see Temperature for details](https://ralim.github.io/IronOS/Temperature/)).
+This calibrates the [Cold Junction Compensation](https://ralim.github.io/IronOS/Temperature/) *(CJC)* for the tip.
 This is normally not needed unless you have an issue with tip temperature or your tips are wearing out prematurely.
 Changing tip lengths does not necessarily mean a calibration is needed.
-Check first that your tips are not defective, and measured resistance is close to specifications (Pinecil/TS100 short tips 6.2 Ω, long tips 8 Ω, TS80(P) ~4.5 Ω).
+Check first that your tips are not defective and measured resistance is close to specifications *[Pinecil / TS100 short tips **6.2 Ω**, long tips **8 Ω**, TS80/P ~**4.5 Ω**]*.

-What this is for: some tips have an offset on their readings which causes issues, i.e., the actual temperature of the tip is much higher than displayed.
-To calibrate this out, perform the following steps.
+What this is for:<br>
+Some tips have an offset on their readings which causes issues, i.e. The actual temperature of the tip is much higher than displayed.
+Follow the steps below to calibrate this.

+Caution:<br>
-Caution: if the method below is not followed, the iron could be worse than before calibration.
+If the method below is not followed, the iron could be worse than before calibration.
 If you need to repeat the method, first unplug and let the handle/PCB cool down to room temperature.

 1. Connect power to your device.
 2. Go to **`Advanced Settings`** using (`-/B`) and press (`+/A`) to select it.
 Use (`-/B`) to scroll to **`Calibrate CJC at next boot`** and confirm with (`+/A`).